LASeR: Learning to Adaptively Select Reward Models with Multi-Armed Bandits: Experiments

 \subsection{Experimental Setting}

-\paragraph{Training Setup.} We provide the training details for our method and baselines as follows: \begin{itemize}[topsep=0pt,itemsep=0pt,leftmargin=*] \item \textbf{LoRA:} For training with LoRA, we set the rank to 16 and alpha to 32. \item \textbf{Preference pairs construction:} Following~\citet{ref:pang2024iterative}, we generate $P = 10$ pairs per query for training with our loss in Sec.~\ref{sec:rm_iter}. \item \textbf{Training iterations:} For all experiments, we trained each method to converge.
+\myparagraph{Training Setup.} We provide the training details for our method and baselines as follows: \begin{itemize}[topsep=0pt,itemsep=0pt,leftmargin=*] \item \textbf{LoRA:} For training with LoRA, we set the rank to 16 and alpha to 32. \item \textbf{Preference pairs construction:} Following~\citet{ref:pang2024iterative}, we generate $P = 10$ pairs per query for training with our loss in Sec.~\ref{sec:rm_iter}. \item \textbf{Training iterations:} For all experiments, we trained each method to converge.
 The number of iterations is selected based on the observed convergence, with a performance metric threshold of $0.1$ across training batches on the dev set.
 In particular, \method{}, ``Best RM'', ``Avg.
 RM'', ``Classifier RM'', and RM ensemble baselines were trained for 10 iterations.
 For both the sequential and random RM selection, we found LLM training took longer to converge, and consequently, the model was trained for 25 iterations. \item \textbf{Batch size:} We fine-tune the model using a learning rate of $5e\!-\!6$ and a batch size of 16.
 Noted that we experimented with different batch sizes to evaluate their impact.
 Using a batch size of 1 yielded comparable performance to a batch size of 16 but was significantly less efficient in training the LLM due to the increased computational overhead.
 Based on this, we opted to use a batch size of 16 for a better trade-off between performance and efficiency.
 For datasets like Wildchat, which contain clearly defined and diverse categories, we structure the batches such that each batch consists of data belonging to a single category.
 This setup minimizes the risk of mismatches between the RM and the batch data, as each RM is evaluated on its most relevant data category.
-For reasoning datasets where such predefined categories do not exist, shuffling the data during training ensures diverse data and a good training signal for LLM within each batch. \item \textbf{Resources:} The LinUCB algorithm has a total of 1.6M learnable parameters (including matrix $A$ and bias vector $b$).
+For reasoning datasets where such predefined categories do not exist, shuffling the data during training ensures diverse data and a good training signal for LLM within each batch.
+Even if individual batches vary, the repeated exposure to diverse inputs allows the bandit to learn which RMs are more helpful overall.
+Over training iterations, this appears to provide a robust signal for the bandit to learn effective RM selection, as demonstrated by \method{}'s consistent gains across datasets and the convergence behavior of MAB rewards shown in~\cref{sec:app-addl}. \item \textbf{Resources:} The LinUCB algorithm has a total of 1.6M learnable parameters (including matrix $A$ and bias vector $b$).
 Regarding the computation of MAB parameters, empirically, we find that for query embedding with dimension $4096$ and using 4 reward models, inverse computation needs to be performed for each RM once per batch (and can be cached to be reused later), which only adds a latency of $1.27$ seconds.
 In comparison, a forward and backward pass of the LLM takes $36.39$ seconds.
 Our experiments are run on 4 RTX A6000 with 48G memory each. \end{itemize}